top of page

 1 medium onion, diced

-2 apples, peeled and cut into 1/2-inch wedges
+2 apples (such as Granny Smith or Honeycrisp), peeled and cut into 1/2-inch wedges

 Preparation

-1. Preheat the oven to 350F and lightly butter a 2-quart baking dish or cast-iron skillet.
+1. Preheat the oven to 350°F. Butter a 2-quart baking dish or a 10-inch cast-iron skillet generously.

-3. In a large skillet, melt 1 tablespoon of butter over medium heat.
-Add the kielbasa and cook, turning once, until browned on both sides, about 3 minutes.
-Transfer the kielbasa to a cutting board, but keep all of the butter and kielbasa fat in the pan.
-Reduce the heat to low, add the onions and cook, stirring occasionally until tender but not browned, about 5 minutes.
-Add the apples and cook until softened, about 3 minutes.
-Season lightly with salt and allow the mixture to cool a bit.
-Once the sausage is cooled, slice it into 1/2-inch rounds.
+3. In a large skillet, melt the butter over medium heat.
+Add the kielbasa rounds and cook, turning once, until browned on both sides, about 3 minutes.
+Transfer to a cutting board, leaving all the fat in the pan.
+Reduce heat to low.
+Add the onions and cook, stirring occasionally, until tender but not browned, about 5 minutes.
+Add the apples and cook until just softened, about 3 minutes.
+Season lightly with salt.
+Remove from heat and let the mixture cool to room temperature.

-4. Add the cooled apple mixture, kielbasa, and Gruyère to the soaked bread and fold together with a spatula until evenly combined.
-Transfer to the prepared baking dish or pan and bake until golden brown and a skewer inserted in the center comes out clean, 35 to 45 minutes.
+4. Add the cooled apple and onion mixture, kielbasa, and Gruyère to the soaked bread and fold together until evenly distributed — do not overmix or the bread will break down.
+Transfer to the prepared baking dish and press down gently to compact.
+Bake until deeply golden on top and a skewer inserted in the center comes out clean, 35–45 minutes.

-5. Serve wedges of strata topped a drizzle of honey and a sprinkle of flaky sea salt.
+5. Let cool for 5 minutes before cutting.
+Serve wedges topped with a drizzle of honey and a pinch of flaky sea salt.

 Recent Posts